Leiston Town Council

 Co-founders Helena Anderson and Roberto Castiglioni are leading the deal, providing bankability and financial feasibility insights, supporting the deployment of technologies and their integration within the NZL project.

 EDF is the UK’s largest generator of low-carbon electricity.
-Around a fifth of the UK’s electricity is generated by EDF’s eight nuclear power stations, helping power our homes and businesses.
+Around a fifth of the UK’s electricity is generated by EDF’s five nuclear power stations, helping power our homes and businesses.
 EDF is investing in reliable low-carbon nuclear, alongside wind and solar power, to create a balanced energy mix and cut out polluting coal and gas.
 EDF operates the Sizewell B power station, located a few miles from Leiston.
 Sizewell B alone supplies around 3% of the UK’s energy demand.

 EDF is always looking to new ways to apply new technologies and ways of working to help build a brighter energy future for the UK.
 Its programmes focus on coupling advances in science and engineering with new digital innovations.
 EDF has partnered with DriveElectric to provide affordable electric vehicles for customers, for example.
 EDF attempts to produce affordable energy in a sustainable way, which includes protecting vulnerable customers.